awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 #### /var/snap/aws\-iot\-greengrass/current/ggc\-write\-directory/packages/1\.11\.0/rootfs/merged is not an absolute path or is a symlink\.<a name="gg-snap-troubleshoot-lambda"></a>

 **Solution**: The AWS IoT Greengrass snap supports only noncontainerized Lambda functions\.
 Make sure that you run your Lambda functions in the no container mode\.
-For more information, see [Considerations when choosing Lambda function containerization](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-group-config.html#no-container-mode) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Considerations when choosing Lambda function containerization](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-group-config.html#no-container-mode) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 #### The snapd daemon failed to restart after you ran the sudo snap refresh snapd command\.<a name="gg-snap-troubleshoot-snapd"></a>